EMIS extract service (ES)

 - Summary Care Record sensitive Read code set (SCR sensitive exclusion list).
 This only applies the EMIS extract, EMIS remove data with these codes and do not send them to PKB.

 - Additional sensitive Read code set.
 This is list of codes our customers favoured excluding.
 This list will apply to codes sent from the EMIS extract service, or sent in HL7 messages.
-PKB filters the data received and skips these. <Final list to be confirmed and will be published on the coded data page.>
+PKB filters the data received and skips these.

 The EMIS Web problem list